GereonGeuchen/asf/README.md

 ASF is a powerful library for algorithm selection and performance prediction.
 It allows users to easily create and use algorithm selectors with minimal code.

+> NOTE: ASF is still under construction (early alpha).
+Therefore, not only the API can change, but there might be some bugs in the implementations of the selectors.
+For the common methods (multi class classification, pairwise regression / classification as well as simple ranking) we checked the performance and the implementation and they can be safely used.
+We will release in the near future a benchmark of all methods on ASlib scenarios which will validate the performance.

 ## Features

 - Easy-to-use API for creating algorithm selectors